 Per the Reves Test, by contrast, a cryptocurrency offering—in this case, one that a resembles a promissory note, such as an initial coin offering (ICO)—is assumed to be a security unless one of seven exception cases are met, or unless the court decides to add a new exception.

 While there have been some very specific cases in which the SEC has called a cryptocurrency out as a security, such as in their case against Ripple Labs, often Chair Gensler’s application of this terminology has been very broad.
-For example, in an August 2021 speech at the Aspen Institute, Gensler remarked that, with most exchanges offering trading of more than 100 different cryptocurrencies, “the probability is quite remote that, with 50 or 100 tokens, any given platform has zero securities” and that “stablecoins also may be securities and investment companies.”
+For example, in an August 2021 speech at the Aspen Institute, Gensler remarked that, with most exchanges offering trading of more than 100 different digital assets, “the probability is quite remote that, with 50 or 100 tokens, any given platform has zero securities” and that “stablecoins also may be securities and investment companies.”
 Chair Gensler has also suggested that some digital assets may represent “securities-based swaps” which come under a distinct SEC regulatory regime that is somewhat separate and apart from the rules applying to cash securities like equity or securities debt instruments.

 Regulations for cryptocurrency businesses: The landscape today

-The most wide-reaching regulations placed on cryptocurrency businesses are based on the standards and recommendations put forward by the Financial Action Task Force (FATF).
+The most wide-reaching regulations placed on cryptocurrency businesses are based on the standards and recommendations put forth by the Financial Action Task Force (FATF).
 As the global money laundering and terrorist financing watchdog, FATF’s main objective is to develop comprehensive anti-money laundering and countering the financing of terrorism (AML/CFT) controls, publish them as formal recommendations, and ensure their member jurisdictions are meeting their obligations to implement and enforce these standards.
 According to FATF’s website, more than 200 countries and jurisdictions are committed to implementing the standards.